Have a tip or press release? Send it here.

 Want to advertise?
 We accept banner, block, or keyword advertising.
 We do not support advertorial.
 Contact us here.

-I’m John Biggs and this is WristWatchReview.com, a new site for lovers of mechanical, and, to some extent, digital, wristwatches of all kinds.
-Our goal is two-fold: to create open a forum of discussion about what William Gibson calls “the very finest fossils of the pre-digital age” and to bring our own experiences and intellect to bear on what, thus far, has been a closed cabal of high-end wristwatch manufacturers ($21,000 bling-bling anyone?) and, to some extent, high-end watch consumers who value flash over elegence and ultility.
+I’m John Biggs and this is WristWatchReview.com, the longest-running site on the Internet for lovers of mechanical, quartz, and digital?wristwatches.
+Our goal is two-fold: to create an open forum of discussion about what William Gibson calls “the very finest fossils of the pre-digital age” and to bring our own experiences and intellect to bear on a market that is often opaque and seemingly insane.

-Why do I love wristwatches and where did my particular, and very recent, obsession begin to surface?
+Why do I love wristwatches and where did my particular obsession begin to surface?
+I fell in love with my father’s mechanical Seiko diver when I was ten years old and I’ve been constantly fascinated by the design and engineering that goes into a fine wristwatch.
 Mechanical watches were the high tech of their age.
-The sheer complexity of involved in creating a small, perfectly functioning timepiece in a case the size of a few quarters stacked is amazing on many levels.
-To engineer, and eventually collect, a fine timepiece or even one that wouldn’t normally be considered a “quality” piece requires precision, intelligence, and a flair for the somewhat quixotic.
-Again, to quote Gibson’s excellent essay, My Obsession, “They’re pointless in a peculiarly needful way; they’re comforting precisely because they require tending.”
+The sheer complexity involved in creating a small, perfectly functioning timepiece in a case the size of a few quarters stacked is amazing on many levels.
+To engineer, and eventually collect, a fine timepiece or even one that wouldn’t normally be considered a ‘quality’ piece requires precision, intelligence, and a flair for the somewhat quixotic.
+Again, to quote Gibso’s excellent essay, My Obsession, “They’re pointless in a peculiarly needful way; they’re comforting precisely because they require tending.”

 Watches are one of the few things we have in common with the generations that came before us.
 Since the 16th century, men and women around the world have carried watches.
-Now, as cell phones, PDAs, computers, and media players weigh us down and trudge through an information society, many of the things we carry would be considered witchcraft during the time of Abraham-Louis Perrelet, who invented the of the perpetual self-winding watch in 1770.
-But our watches, small, self-contained, and perfect, would be instantly recognizable.
+Now, as cell phones, computers, and smartwatches? weigh us down as we trudge through an information society we are reminded of the evanescence of technology.
+If Ben Franklin came back today he’d consider our iPhones witchcraft but our watches, small, self-contained, and perfect, would be instantly recognizable.
 The world has changed, but seconds still fold into minutes and these fold into hours.